singledigit/devops-bootcamp/labs/lab1/dashboard.md

 Leave all defaults and click **Next** (it might be out of view at the bottom of the page)

 ### Step 8: Review
-Verify all your data and click **Create**.
+- Verify all data is correct.
+- Check the **I acknowledge that AWS CloudFormation might create IAM resources with custom names.** box under **Capabilities** at the bottom.
+- Click **Create**.

 ### Step 8: Wait
-- Patiently wait for you stack to be created.
+You will be returned to the CloudFormation Stacks page.
+Because we are actually spinning up EC2 Instances, this can take a few minutes.
+Patiently wait for you stack to be created.
 When the stack is through building give the instance about 2 more minutes before the website is up.

+While your waiting, feel free to take a look at the **Lab1.yaml** file to see what's going on.

 ### Step 9: Retrieve Website URL
 - Click checkbox next to the stack name, **Infrastructure** to select it.